 Urgency awakens action.
 Promote limited-time promotions in your PPC ad copy to skyrocket response.
 But balance scarcity with credibility to avoid damaging your brand.

-With physical products, highlight low remaining inventory.
+For ecommerce businesses, highlight low remaining inventory.
 And in general, it’s best to build credibility by emphasizing that discounts end at a specific date.
-Countdown timers are a great way to build excitement as a deadline approaches or availability diminishes.

-Urgency coupled with transparency will help you drive conversions and boost your click-through rate.
-But use restraint — you don’t want buyers always waiting for the next deal.
+Urgency coupled with transparency will help you drive conversions, but use restraint — you don’t want buyers always waiting for the next deal.

 Promote scarcity selectively when you have it, then shift focus back to your core unique selling proposition (USP) and value proposition.